Nationwide £100 bonus: how to make sure you don't miss out on the next Fairer Share payment

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-These new customers might want to check if they would be eligible for a Fairer Share payment, if the scheme goes ahead later this year.
+These new customers might want to check if they would be eligible for a Fairer Share payment, if the scheme goes ahead this year.

 What are Nationwide Fairer Share payments?

 Nationwide has shared profits with members by giving eligible people a £100 Fairer Share payment in recent years.
+The money is automatically paid into their Nationwide current account.

 When are Nationwide Fairer Share payments announced?